uilian/uilian.github.io/_posts/2011-03-02-reusable-code-is-overrated-a-majority-of-the-time.md

 - development
 - software
 ---
-"Reusable code is overrated a majority of the time.
+>"Reusable code is overrated a majority of the time.
 The focus should be on creating well designed software that is easily maintainable.
-Much more software can be built in a shorter time frame this way." — The Framework Myth
+Much more software can be built in a shorter time frame this way."
+- The Framework Myth